Building the Capacity of South Carolina Community Pharmacies to Intervene on the Social Determinants of Health

 Social determinants of health (SDOH) (such as stress, social isolation, food insecurity) can have a major impact on the overall well-being of individuals.
 However, these factors can be complex, and establishing trust is necessary to address the SDOH barriers that individuals may face in an effective and appropriate way.

 Following the initial phase of the project, described below, we have identified several additional opportunities to further build on what we have learned.
-For this reason, the project has been extended through June 30th, 2023 to allow us to continue this work with the support of The Duke Endowment.
+For this reason, the project has been extended through December 2023 to allow us to continue this work with the support of The Duke Endowment.

 Initial Pilot

-The initial phase of the project (2019-2022) served as a pilot through which community pharmacy teams were trained to identify key SDOH, better understand the impacts they have on health and well-being, and then intervene on those social determinants to improve patient health.
 By building the capacity of community pharmacies to address SDOH, our project worked to establish and test formal processes for many of the activities that community pharmacies are already doing.
 These activities leveraged their experience, skills, and social trust to improve the health of their patients.
 Formal processes involved identifying patients’ SDOH needs through a brief survey, referring them to appropriate community resources based on the needs identified, and following up with the patient to confirm whether they were able to connect to those resources.

 Initial Pilot Goals